jagaapple/marubatsu.js/README.md

 // {
 //   isPassed: false,
 //   error: {
-//     ruleName: "string-length",
+//     ruleName: "string-startsWith",
-//     expected: [4, 20],
+//     expected: "@,
+//     actual: "abcde",
-//     message: "The value should be between 4 and 20 characters in length, but abc.",
+//     message: "The value should start with @.",
 //   },
 // }